5 ways to make the most of a stay-at-home summer vacation

 During 2020, the lines between work and home for many people have become completely muddled.
 And to pile it on, recent travel restrictions have further hampered the traditional distinction between work time and vacation time, creating a lack of clarity.

 As we head into the summer of 2020, some are venturing out beyond their local areas for getaways while others are opting to stay closer to home.
-If you fall into the latter category and are planning partake in a “staycation” without time off, here are my top five tips based on my own experience, as well as recommendations to my clients, on how to make the most out of a staycation.
+If you fall into the latter category and are planning partake in a “staycation,” here are my top five tips based on my own experience, as well as recommendations to my clients, on how to make the most out of the time off.

 Try for a more relaxed schedule